ShubhenduVaid/seo-agent/README.md

 This produces artifacts under `dist/`.
 Upload to PyPI with `twine` or your preferred publisher.
 Update the version in `seo_agent/__init__.py` and `pyproject.toml` before tagging a release.

 GitHub Actions CI:
-- Pull requests and main branch: installs in editable mode and runs `python -m unittest discover -v`.
+- Pull requests and main branch: installs in editable mode and runs lint (ruff), mypy, and `python -m unittest discover -v` with coverage >= 70%.
 - Tag pushes matching `v*`: builds sdist/wheel and publishes to PyPI using OIDC (`pypa/gh-action-pypi-publish`).
 Configure PyPI trusted publisher for the repo before tagging.

 ## Contributing